Identification: MSS 417

 Processed by Karen E. Ryder, September 2001.
 Encoded by Thomas Pulhamus, March 2010.

-A digitized copy of the journal will be available at the University of Delaware Digital Institutional Repository.
+A digitized copy of the journal is available at the University of Delaware Digital Institutional Repository.

 The collection is open for research.